Poodles 'N' Doodles 'R' Us

 Newfypoos prefer cold air, it makes them happy.
 In the Lower 48 they like to lay on the A/C vents in summer.
 They may choose to sleep on the cool floors instead of in your bed or on the couch at night.
 If you have heated floors or you keep your home toasty, you may have to keep your Newfypoo in a short cut even in winter, and they may prefer the couch or a dog bed on a cot to the heated floors.
 They will let you know if they are too hot and uncomfortable.
 If too hot, Poodles and Doodles may pant or whine excessively, pace, sigh, go outside a lot or drink a lot of water resulting in a constantly wet beard (if you choose to have them in a beard) and wet floors.
-Remember, Doodles can't shed if they get too hot.
-When we don't have newborn puppies we keep our house cool between 63 degrees and 68 in winter, especially any of the dogs are in a medium to long coat.
+Remember, Doodles can't shed if they get too warm like shedding breeds.
+When we don't have newborn puppies we keep our house cool between 63 degrees and 68 in winter, especially if any of the dogs are in a medium to long coat.

 I can't stress enough how important it is to start grooming your puppy often and early.
 If for nothing else you want them to get comfortable with being touched in different areas for grooming.
 They need to learn to not fear the sound of clippers or scissors around their ears, the sound of the nail trimmers chopping at their nails, or the blow dryer.
 The last thing you want is a dog that's almost as big as you or bigger fighting and wrestling with you or your groomer because of anxiety about something that needs to be done regularly its whole life if your dog is to be happy and healthy.
 Grooming can take minutes, hours, or days, depending on how cooperative your dog is about being handled for grooming.
 Do yourself a favor and get them accustomed to it early!